 Expatica’s annual International Job Fair offers expat jobs in Amsterdam and English-speaking jobs in Amsterdam.
-The fair connects expats with prospective employers from a wide range of industries, including face-to-face meetings with multilingual recruiters and workshops to help you apply for Dutch jobs.
+The fair connects expats with prospective employers from a wide range of industries, including face-to-face meetings with multilingual recruiters as well as workshops to help you apply for Dutch jobs.

 The 2020 fair will take place at the Beurs van Berlage on Sunday 4 October.

 IN Amsterdam, formerly known as the Amsterdam Expatcenter, is an initiative of the Dutch immigration office (IND).
-It offers help and advice to highly skilled migrants and scientific researchers looking for expat careers in Amsterdam and around the Netherlands.
+It offers advice to highly-skilled migrants and scientific researchers looking for expat careers in Amsterdam as well as around the Netherlands.

-Located in the World Trade Center in Amsterdam Zuid, you can get information on a range of work-related topics including looking for work in Amsterdam, immigration procedures and Dutch employment law.
+Located in the World Trade Center in Amsterdam Zuid, you can get even more information on a range of work-related topics including looking for work in Amsterdam, immigration procedures, as well as Dutch employment law.

 Take the lead

 Find out which companies in your particular field are based in Amsterdam and write a speculative application.
-This is perfectly acceptable in the Netherlands and can be a direct way to find work in Amsterdam.
+This is perfectly acceptable in the Netherlands and can, in fact, be a direct way to find work in Amsterdam.